Spanish Bombs

-"Spanish Bombs" is a song by English punk rock band the Clash, with principal vocals by Joe Strummer and additional vocals by Mick Jones.
-It was written by Strummer and recorded for the band's 1979 album London Calling.
+"Spanish Bombs" is a song by the English rock band the Clash, with principal vocals by Joe Strummer and additional vocals by Mick Jones.
+It was written by Strummer and recorded for the band's third studio album London Calling (1979).

 The song also appears on the Clash compilation albums The Story of the Clash, Volume 1 (1988) and Clash on Broadway (1991).
 AllMusic's Donald A. Guarisco said that the song's "combination of thoughtful lyrics and an energetic performance" made it a "highlight of London Calling".

 Background

 Strummer wrote the song during the recording sessions for London Calling.
 He developed the idea for the song while travelling home from Wessex studios in London and listening to a radio news report of ETA terror bombings of tourist hotels on the Costa Brava.
 It reminded him of the ongoing Provisional Irish Republican Army campaign in the United Kingdom.